You posted a receptionist job listing on Monday morning.

 Day 3: Soft Launch (monitoring, minimal hands-on) - Your AI starts handling real calls while you monitor performance and make quick adjustments.

 What makes this timeline possible?
 Modern AI receptionist platforms like NextPhone use website analyzers that automatically extract your business information, pre-built templates for common industries, and one-click integrations with major platforms.
+Research shows 75% of users see value in 30 days, and 81% stay because of ease of use.
 You're customizing a proven system, not building from scratch.

 Here's a reality check: While you're completing Day 1 setup in 75 minutes, traditional hiring candidates are still waiting for your job posting to get approved.
 By the time you finish Day 3, traditional hiring hasn't even reached the interview stage.